LqhResearch/jofu-number-to-words/README.md

 yarn add @jofu/number-to-words
 ```

-## Usage
+## Usage Guide

-### Convert integers to Vietnamese words
+### Vietnamese

-To convert an integer to Vietnamese words, simply call `toWords.vi` with the number and (optionally) a config object:
+To convert an integer into words in Vietnamese, simply call the `toWords.vi` function with the number you wish to convert and (optionally) the configuration parameters:

 ```typescript
 import { toWords } from '@jofu/number-to-words';